KSahapthan/agentic-base/README.md

 ## 📄 About the project : AgenticBase
-AgenticBase is a full-stack application that combines the power of multiple AI agents to create an intelligent learning and development environment.
-Built with modern web technologies and powered by **Google's Gemini AI**, it provides personalized learning experiences, code analysis, and intelligent tutoring
+AgenticBase is a full-stack applicaation that aims to serve as a centralized hub for AI-powered tools, leveraging Large Language Models to enhance developer productivity and learning.
+The platform currently features MentorMind, an intelligent tutoring system that delivers personalized learning experiences, and will soon introduce CodeExplorer for advanced repository analysis and code understanding

 <p align="center">
   <img src="public/ab-raw-3.png" alt="AgenticBase Favicon" width="250"/>